KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Tim Sort/2Run.md

 ## Run

- _Run_ is an ordered(sorted) sub-array.
+ Run is an ordered(sorted) sub-array.
 It can be non-decreasing or decreasing.
-The input array is to be split into _Runs_.
+The input array is to be split into Runs.

 ![enter image description here](https://lh3.googleusercontent.com/CNvldwkU56Hva_WMGiFUTV4FTU7VeOBM-NFfRgPWqfBt6o9UkGETs7qflxoe-FCop2zlxD5KM3rr)

-Below is a structure for _Run_.
+Below is a structure for Run.
 ```cpp
     struct run {
         // Starting address of a run